 What are Portable Chargers?

-Portable chargers, are sometimes referred to as a power banks or external batteries, they are a great option for anyone who finds themselves out of battery on a weekly or daily occurrence.
+Portable chargers, sometimes referred to as a power banks or external batteries, are a great option for anyone who finds themselves out of battery on a weekly or daily occurrence.
 People often leave their main chargers at home or in the office and have no access to a plug whilst out shopping or in meetings.
 Portable chargers can be used to charge not just your mobile phone but anything running low on energy; such as a tablet or a laptop, and are therefore extremely handy to have in your bag or lying around.
+Although they're transportable, don't confuse portable chargers with wireless chargers, which are pads or stands that you use at home to charge devices wirelessly.

 Some Individuals will need portable chargers more than others, such as gamers.
 Mobile phone users that own an old iPhone or who constantly streaming and messaging throughout the day will also benefit from a portable power bank.